-Bladder stones are actually crystals made of mineral deposits.
-These stones can be a result of either too acidic or too alkaline urine.
+Bladder stones are crystals made of mineral deposits.
+These stones can be a result of urine that is either too acidic or too alkaline.
 Struvite stones are caused by foods that are high in magnesium and phosphorus.
-On the other hand, oxalate stones are a result of excess oxalate.
-Consumption of high calcium foods can cause oxalate stones.
-However, deficiency of calcium can also lead to the release of excessive oxalate in the body naturally which then forms oxalate stones too.
-As for urate stones, they are formed by purine which is found in meat, specifically in organs such as liver and heart.
+Oxalate stones can be caused by either too much or too little calcium.
+Urate stones are formed by purine, which is found in meat, specifically in organs meat like liver and heart.

 Can a dog pass a bladder stone?